 Are there any significant gaps in the known evidence base?
 If so what are your recommendations for how and by when those gaps will be filled?

-.Equality profiles of public attendees/witnesses/co optees to the Scrutiny Panel are not currently recorded.
+Equalities profile of public attendees/witnesses/co-optees to the Scrutiny Panel is not currently recorded; however the Overview and Scrutiny Stakeholder feedback forms will aim to collect this.